mbyotwo3-beep/OBS-studio-Plugin/obs-qr-donations/docs/API.md

 BreezService& breez = BreezService::instance();

-// Initialize with your credentials bool success = breez.initialize(
+// Initialize with your credentials
+// Optional network argument: "bitcoin" or "liquid" (default "bitcoin") bool success = breez.initialize(
     "your_api_key",     // Breez API key
     "https://spark:9737", // Spark wallet URL
     "your_access_key"    // Spark access key
+    , "bitcoin"
 );

+Tip: Use the `Test Breez Connection` button in the source properties to validate credentials before enabling Lightning.

+Test result:
+- Running Test Breez Connection will set the `breez_test_status` field in the source properties.
+This is persisted in OBS source settings and can be used to display current state or for diagnostics.
 ```

 ### Methods